 - Sender’s email address (ex: firstname.lastname@example.org)

 - Reply-to email address (if different from sender’s email address)

 - Language of the message (default language, will be used for the unsubscription page)

-DESIGNER will pre-configure the sender name and email address and reply-to address with the universe's default (set in ADMIN).
-They can be changed if desired.
+Splio will pre-configure the sender name, email address, reply-to address with the universe's default (set in ADMIN).

-- File: Upload a zip file containing your HTML and pictures, relatively linked
+- File upload: Upload a zip file containing your HTML and pictures, relatively linked

 - Visual editor: Create your HTML using a WYSIWYG editor _/!\_ not recommended